SENERGY-Platform/client-connector-updater/README.md

 Usage / Configuration
 ----

 Execute `./run.sh` to start the update process with a random delay (10-120s) or use `./run.sh now` if a delay is not desired.
-The gateway-updater will first try to update itself and will then continue to check for gateway updates and dependency updates.
+The client-connector-updater will first try to update itself and will then continue to check for client connector updates and dependency updates.
 Any output is logged to `gup.log`.

 ---

 #### gupfiles

-By providing a `gupfile` the gateway-updater can determine that a gateway is present in the dictionary.
-The `gupfile` contains a list of Python packages the gateway depends on and the desired version of theses packages.
+By providing a `gupfile` the client-connector-updater can determine that a client connector is present in the dictionary.
+The `gupfile` contains a list of Python packages the client connector depends on and the desired version of theses packages.
 Please use the following format `<python package>,<version>` and see the below `gupfile` example for further explanation:

-    sepl-connector-client,3.0.3
+    client-connector-lib,3.0.3
     paho-mqtt,1.3.1
     pycryptodome,3.6.3
     pyserial,3.4

 **Don't forget to provide a blank line at the end of the `gupfile`!**

----

-#### Deploy Keys

-...